EVOKE: Emotion Vocabulary Of Korean and English: Dataset Construction

-\textbf{\textsc{poly}12: Additional Meaning} The fourth section was introduced to capture whether each word had other meanings distinct from its primary emotional meaning (\textsc{poly}12; \texttt{yes} or \texttt{no}).
-When annotators identified an additional meaning, they were instructed to complete Sections 1--3 for it.
+\textbf{\textsc{poly}12: Additional meaning} The fourth part of the annotation was introduced to capture whether each word had other meanings distinct from its primary emotional meaning (\textsc{poly}12).
+When annotators identified an additional meaning, they were instructed to complete annotations in Parts 1--3 for the additional meaning identified.
 To further specify semantic relationships among multiple senses, two follow-up questions assessed the relationship between the identified meanings.